 Although the memory kits use the same ingredients, some are better binned than others.
 Unlike the competing memory kits in our tests, the Xtreem ARGB could run at DDR4-3600 with much tighter timings.
 With a DRAM voltage of 1.46V, we got the timings as low as 13-14-14-35.

 TeamGroup did a great job with the Xtreem ARGB DDR4-3600 C14 memory kit -- It certainly ticks all the right boxes.
 The memory kit looks awesome when lit up or powered down, and performs equally well.
-In fact, the Xtreem ARGB is the fastest DDR4-3600 C14 memory kit that we've tested so far.
+In fact, the Xtreem ARGB is the fastest DDR4-3600 C14 memory kit that we've tested so far and places in the top five positions of our RAM benchmarks hierarchy.